GuideSalesforceL2ATroubleshooting

 Can Gremlin overwrite an incumbent wrong value?

 Not by default.
 Under shared_existing, overwrite_mode defaults to if_empty_only, so a populated value yields L2A_BLOCK_SHARED_FIELD_NONEMPTY.
-Clear the incumbent value manually or in a one-off script, then run scout and apply.
+Clear the incumbent value manually or in a one-off script, then re-run the discovery review before writeback.
 Under gremlin_owned, the Gremlin namespace fields are the source of truth and the incumbent value is untouched.

 What if the wrong match was set by a different tool?